 Return to search results.

-Complete title: Intensive Trial of OMics in Cancer (ITOMIC) 001- Intensive Longitudinal Monitoring in Patients with Triple Negative Breast Cancer
+Complete title: Intensive Trial of OMics in Cancer (ITOMIC) 001- Intensive Longitudinal Monitoring in Subjects with Triple Negative Breast Cancer

 |Research Study Number||8132|

 Research Study Description

 Eligibility Criteria (must meet the following to participate in this study)

 Patients with metastatic triple negative breast cancer treated at Fred Hutchinson Cancer Research Center/University of Washington Cancer Consortium

 - Subjects have metastatic TNBC and are about to receive treatment with single agent cisplatin

 - Disease suitable for biopsy including bone disease as determined by physical exam or imaging (as assessed by a trained specialist in radiology) or have tumor tissue available from a previous biopsy as standard of care (to be determined by the principal investigator [PI] or his designee)

 - Subjects must be medically fit and willing to undergo repeated tissue biopsies or surgical procedures to get tumor tissue

 - Procedure-specific signed informed consent prior to initiation of any study-related procedures